 Sleep apnea is a sleep disorder where patients repeatedly stop breathing for short periods, usually 10 to 30 seconds.
-During these apneic episodes, the patient’s blood oxygen levels plummet, and the body and brain don’t get the oxygen they need to keep functioning.

 Symptoms Of Sleep Apnea

+What are some sleep apnea symptoms?
+Some sleep apnea symptoms are dry mouth, excessive daytime sleepiness, loud snoring, and sore throat.
 Many of the significant sleep apnea symptoms occur because sleep apnea patients don’t get restful sleep.
 They experience sleep deprivation even if they’re in bed for 8 hours or more each night because their sleep is disrupted when they stop breathing.

 These patients can’t breathe in the oxygen their bodies need and breathe out carbon dioxide.
 The result is hypoxemia, or low blood oxygen levels, which can turn into hypoxia, or low oxygen levels in tissue if the patient doesn’t start to breathe normally again.
+In addition to the symptoms listed above, signs of sleep apnea include:

 - Frequent nighttime awakenings